1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Common Symptoms

-• Diarrhea, sometimes containing blood or mucus
+• Diarrhea with or without blood or mucus

 • Abdominal pain or cramping